Say hello to the modern balloon arch

 In addition to balloons, you’ll need a bunch of other bits and pieces, such as:

-– Chicken wire to create the shape of the balloon arch
+– A roll of flexible chicken wire to create the shape of the balloon arch (you can source this cheaply from the garden area in your local hardware store).

-– Nails and hammer to attach chicken wire to a structure, or alternatively, stick and peel hooks or fishing line to support the chicken wire
+– Nails and hammer to attach chicken wire to a structure, or alternatively, stick and peel hooks or fishing line to support the chicken wire.
+Masking tape also comes in handy if attaching to a wall!

 – A balloon pump

-– Different types of tape to fix balloons to the wire
+– Fishing line or different types of tape to fix balloons to the wire

 – Wire cutters